AltropInc/alt/doc/script/Scopes.md

 OO languages.
 Since foo is a class, the instance of foo can have its own memebers and the self reference within foo is used to access foo's member.

-The selfclass appears in the block scope of a class's enter block referes to the class.
+The selfclass appears in the block scope of a class's enter block referes to the atucal class of the instance of this class.
 The ownerclass appears in the block scope of a member class's enter block referes to the actual class from witch the instance that owns the member is created.
 For instance: